READ THIS CAREFULLY BEFORE BEGINNING YOUR READINGS

 Failure to take 3 quizzes means you will receive an E grade for your quiz component so make sure you note when each quiz will be given!

 Please Note: You are required to take 3 quizzes.
 You may take all 4 quizzes, in which case we will count only your 3 top grades and we will throw away the 4th grade.
-However, if your 4th grade is also outstanding and high it can be used to give you 2 points of extra credit on your final examination.
+However, if your 4th grade is also outstanding and high it can be used to give you 2 points more on your final examination.

 There is NO additional reading.
 Make sure that you've turned in your essay of 3 pages and gotten it accepted.